Fujisan—Sacred Place & Source of Artistic Inspiration (UNESCO) Iconic and inspirational—Japan's most famous mountain

-This magnificent site has inspired artists and ascetics for thousands of years.
+This magnificent site has inspired artists and ascetics for nearly a thousand years.
 Spiritual traditions in the area continue to this day, with practitioners of Buddhism and Shinto congregating at the notable temples and shrines that dot the foot of the mountains.
 Nearby villages, such as Oshino, have been preserved as they were centuries ago, offering a view reminiscent of classical Japanese woodblock prints.
 Regardless of whether you intend to hike the mountain, the surrounding destinations will inspire and delight you.

 - Viewing Fuji's Five Lakes, located at the northern base of the mountain

 - Exploring the Miho-no-Matsubara Pine Tree Grove, a coastal forest home to 30,000 trees

 - Going back in time at Oshino Hakkai—a set of eight ancient ponds serenely situated in a well-preserved village

 25 attractions on all sides of the mountain

 The UNESCO-designated World Cultural Heritage site comprises 25 separate areas, including Fuji Five Lakes , Sengen-jinja Shrine, Oshino Hakkai , and Miho-no-Matsubara Pine Tree Grove .
 Many of these destinations offers breathtaking views of the peak.
 The World Heritage site also includes special pilgrim routes up the mountain, which have long been used by monks in search of spiritual fulfillment.

 A muse for artists and an icon for Japan